Poent/esp-env-sensor/README.md

 ```

-> ℹ️ When Row Level Security is enabled you can still query the data from Grafana or other backends by creating additional policies (e.g., `for select`) scoped to the roles you use for analytics connections.
+> When Row Level Security is enabled you can still query the data from Grafana or other backends by creating additional policies (e.g., `for select`) scoped to the roles you use for analytics connections.

 ## Hardware